The Difference Between Love And “In Love” In A Romantic Relationship

 Love can increase serotonin levels in your body.
 Serotonin is often called the “feel good” chemical, which makes you feel inspired and motivated in a relationship.

 Despite that connectedness and chemistry sparking between the two of you in that early stage, which precipitated your love relationship, there may come a time when the spark seems to have died down.
 The reality is that it is virtually impossible to sustain the initial stages of "falling in love" forever.
-Therefore, if we want to remain in any love relationship, we need to have reasonable, healthy, and appropriate expectations for how a long-term love relationship looks and feels.
-In other words, what creates an intimate relationship is not necessarily what sustains it.
+Therefore, if we want to remain in any love relationship, we may need to have reasonable, healthy, and appropriate expectations for how a long-term love relationship looks and feels.
+In other words, what creates an intimate relationship might not necessarily be what sustains it.

 Loving someone by wanting what is best for them

-Psychological benefits of being in love
+Psychological and mental health benefits of romantic love

-Applying the love principle to seasoned love
+Applying the love principle to seasoned love in a romantic relationship

 The fact that they are still holding hands many years later likely means that during special moments, a spark reignites, and they do experience the resurgence of being in love once again.

-Therapy for all couples–even those in love
+Find your matchTherapy for all couples–even those in love

 When considering internet-based couples counseling, you may have doubts regarding its effectiveness.
-Rest assured, though, that research into this type of treatment indicates that it is associated with a comparable quality standard compared to in-person therapy.
+Rest assured, though, that research into this type of mental health treatment indicates that it is associated with a comparable quality standard compared to in-person therapy.
 In fact, couples have reported that they often forget they are speaking to their therapist via videoconferencing as opposed to in a more traditional office setting.

 Takeaway